S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Delegate all authority for making governance decisions to self-governing circles, double-linked across all levels of the hierarchy, to transition from an traditional hierarchy towards a structure more suitable for tapping collective intelligence, ensuring equivalence and building engagement.
 </div></div>

-1. Shift governance decision-making from individuals to teams by forming <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">self-governing</a> <a href="glossary.html#entry-circle" class="glossary-tooltip" data-toggle="tooltip" title="Circle: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.">circles</a> on all levels of your organization.
+1. Shift governance decision-making from individuals to teams by forming <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">self-governing</a> <a href="glossary.html#entry-circle" class="glossary-tooltip" data-toggle="tooltip" title="Circle: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.">circles</a> on all levels of your organization.
-2. Each circle's members select one of their group to represent their interests and participate in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> decision-making of the next higher circle, and vice versa.
+2. Each circle's members select one of their group to represent their interests and participate in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> decision-making of the next higher circle, and vice versa.

 A double-linked hierarchy: